 - Lack of Context: Finally, OCR lacks true understanding.
 It reads characters, but it does not comprehend context.
 It cannot reliably differentiate between an "Invoice Date" and a "Due Date" if they are not in the exact location specified by the template because it simply extracts text from a pre-defined zone without interpreting its meaning.

-While OCR was a necessary step forward from purely manual data entry, its fundamental rigidity and high potential for error make it a significant bottleneck in modern accounts payable workflows.
+While OCR was a necessary step forward from purely manual data entry, its fundamental rigidity and high potential for error make it a major bottleneck in modern accounts payable workflows.
 This has led many finance teams to search for more intelligent and flexible alternatives.

 Can ChatGPT Extract Data from Invoices?
 The Promise and Pitfalls